philamp/jellygrail/README.md

 - 💡~~inotify sources change detection~~
 - 💡RD backup
 - 💡Add audio support
-- 💡Proxification compatibility (with automatic fallback to local sqlite DB)
+- 💡Proxification compatibility (with automatic fallback to local sqlite kodi DB)
 - 💡Call full stack refresh whenever virtual renaming happens (or avoid renaming)
 - 💡Fix versions sync progress if set to unwatched in kodi
 - 💡Update jellyfin version
-- 💡Update rclone
+- 💡Update rclone version
-- 💡Sync to *arr metadata
+- 💡Sync to *arr metadata + additional virtual FS point dedicated to plex compatible naming pattern
 - 💡Native Integration of other cloud services
 - 💡Preselect audio/subtitles languages in Kodi DB
 - 💡Add DNLA server ?
-- 💡Other folders could be created but they must start with 'movies' or 'shows' (make jellfin conf and kodi conf accordingly)
+- 💡Other folders could be created in virtal FS but they must start with 'movies' or 'shows' (make jellfin conf and kodi conf accordingly)
-- 💡Explain the rmeote feature
+- 💡 When multiple Kodi players are connected and use same DB, refresh UIs of players that did not own the refresh.
-- ⚠️When detected as extras, videos are moved into extras subfolder but without their corresponding subtitles if any
+- ⚠️When detected as extras, videos are moved into extras subfolder but without their corresponding subtitles if any.
-- ⚠️Episode files not inside a directory are currently ignored
+- ⚠️Episode files not inside a directory are currently ignored.
 - ⚠️if the Video_Library folder is then accessed through a SMB protocol, renaming/moving does not seem to work (an error pops up) but it's actually working, just refresh the content of the folder and you'll see the renaming is effective. (fix that in bindfs_jelly if possible).
-- ⚠️RD Torrents that becomes unavailable (despite rclone fork trying to re-download them) are not fully detected by JellyGrail: corresponding virtual files are not displayed and Jellyfin will thus remove them from library but corresponding parent folders will stay (TODO: trying to fix that in a next version)
+- ⚠️RD Torrents that becomes unavailable (despite rclone fork trying to re-download them) are not fully detected by JellyGrail: corresponding virtual files are not displayed and Jellyfin will thus remove them from library but corresponding parent folders will stay
 - ⚠️Underlying files deletion:
   - REMOTE : follows rclone RD fork system : Inside folders containing multiple video files, only 1 file will be deleted (TODO: fix this issue to improve other cloud provider support).
 In other words it means that underlying files deletion are sometimes uncomplete in this case.
-  - LOCAL : Underlying files are deleted but not folders (TODO:fix)
+  - LOCAL : Underlying files are deleted but not folders
-- ⚠️deal with m2ts/ts files
+- ⚠️ deal with m2ts/ts files - maybe at the virtual FS layer to keep only then main m2ts file or let the user choose
 - ⚠️ Deletion of a media item which is actually in a RAR file in the underlying file-system will cause the deletion of the whole RAR file.